City problem · Vienna

 US FEDERAL RFP: ROUND-ONE SURVIVAL FOR AUSTRIAN INDUSTRIALS 73% CUT R1: FILE 22% ADVANCE R2 5% FINAL

 The fix is structural and procedural.
-5 cues, addressed in the order the contracting officer reads them, supported by SAM.gov registration, a NAICS-aligned profile, US-named past-performance references, and a clear BAA or TAA framing.
+5 cues, addressed in the order the contracting officer judges them, supported by SAM.gov registration, a NAICS-aligned profile, US-named past-performance references, and a clear BAA or TAA framing.
 The technical proposal earns its scoring once the administrative gate is cleared.

 ?